 Welcome to my online home.
 This is where I open the door and invite you inside to meet my literary family: my ten nonfiction books, four podcasts, and almost 200 magazine articles–many available right here–and my Roaring Twenties mystery series written by my alter ego, Mary Miley.
-I’ve been busy with two books published last year and another, Silent Murders, coming out in six months.
-And Colonial Williamsburg has just contracted for another book, one on 18th-century transportation–carriages, carts, boats, and of course, feet.
-My focus right now is on the The Impersonator, a murder mystery that came out last September.
-My calendar is crammed with visits to book clubs, libraries, and museums where I usually bring my “show and tell,” give a short talk, and sign books.
-I’ll be in Philadelphia (twice!), Raleigh, and of course, Virginia (Richmond, Fairfax, McLean, Charlottesville, Crozet, and Williamsburg) during March, April, and May and would love to see you at any of these events (below) that are open to the public.
+I’ve been busy with two books published last year and another, Silent Murders, due out in September.
+And I’ve finished the first draft of the text for a Colonial Williamsburg book on 18th-century transportation–carriages, carts, boats, and of course, feet!
+My focus right now is finishing up the fourth in the Roaring Twenties mystery series–working title, Murder in Disguise.
+My fall calendar is full of visits to book clubs, libraries, and museums where I usually bring my “show and tell,” give a short talk, and sign books.
+I’d love to see you at any of these events that are open to the public.

 News & Events

 My publisher just forwarded me the Publisher’s Weekly review of SILENT MURDERS–and it’s super!